-The Uniting Church in Australia, Presbytery and Synod of South Australia is committed to doing all that it can to provide fair, consistent and compassionate redress for past sexual abuse committed towards children in our care.
+The Uniting Church in Australia, Synod of South Australia is committed to doing all that it can to provide fair, consistent and compassionate redress for past sexual abuse committed towards children in our care.

 - The Uniting Church SA recognises that some Survivors of past sexual abuse have not received the support and care that they rightly deserved

 - The Uniting Church SA acknowledges that complaints and/or allegations of past sexual abuse are serious.
 All complainants will be welcomed and treated with the respect deserved.
 A compassionate response will be the first priority in all cases of alleged abuse

 - The Uniting Church SA is committed to procedural fairness for all those who lodge allegations/complaints of past sexual abuse

 - All applications will be reviewed in the shortest time practicable

 - The staff who have access to the application and all details surrounding that application will be limited to those required to respond to it